Apteco/HelperScripts/functions/Log/README.md

 # Installation

-You can just download the whole repository here and pick this script or your can use PSGallery through PowerShell commands directly like
+You can just download the whole repository here and pick this script or your can use PSGallery through PowerShell commands directly.

+## PSGallery

-this for all users scope
+For installation execute this for all users scope

 ```PowerShell
 Install-Script -Name WriteLogfile